philjhowson/BrainTumorDetection/README.md

 1. ResNet50
 2. DenseNet162
-3. a custom built model.
+3. a custom built model

 The ResNet50 model had three additional convolutional layers with skip connections that I trained on model specific tasks, while the majority of the ResNet50 model weights were